 The office of mayor or councilmember shall become vacant upon the death, resignation, or removal from office of the incumbent.
 Any vacancy or vacancies, whether in the office of mayor or councilmember, shall be filled by special election called for such purpose.
 The date for special elections to fill vacancies shall be the first uniform election date after the vacancy occurs and for which there is sufficient time to call and give notice of the election as required by law; provided that, if a vacancy occurs and no such election date falls within 120 days after the date of the vacancy, the council shall, without regard for the specified uniform election dates, order such election to be held on a Saturday within 120 days from the date of the vacancy.
 All vacancies shall be filled by election for the remainder of the unexpired term of the office so filled.
-A special election is not required if the term of the vacancy.
+A special election is not required if the term of the vacated office expires with a general election that is held within 120 days after the date of the vacancy.